arut/nginx-rtmp-module/README.md

   level for faster streaming and low memory footprint

-* Proved to work with Wirecast,FMS,Wowza,
+* Proved to work with Wirecast, FMS, Wowza,
-  JWPlayer,FlowPlayer,StrobeMediaPlayback,
-  ffmpeg,avconv,rtmpdump,flvstreamer
+  JWPlayer, FlowPlayer, StrobeMediaPlayback,
-  and many more
+  ffmpeg, avconv, rtmpdump, flvstreamer and many more

 * Statistics in XML/XSL in machine- & human-